PEtab-dev/petab_select/doc/problem_definition.rst

 Schema
 ^^^^^^

-The format is provided as `YAML-formatted JSON schema <_static/model.yaml>`_, which enables easy validation with various third-party tools.
+The schema is provided as `YAML-formatted JSON schema <_static/model.yaml>`_, which enables easy validation with various third-party tools.
+There is an additional schema for a `list of models in a single file <_static/models.yaml>`_.

 .. literalinclude:: standard/model.yaml
    :language: yaml